niupanyu/box2d/docs/dynamics.md

 stack of dynamic bricks.
 Without CCD, the bullet might tunnel through the bricks.

-Fast moving objects in Box2D can be labeled as bullets.
+Fast moving(高速移动) objects in Box2D can be labeled as bullets.
 Bullets will perform CCD with both static and dynamic bodies.
 You should decide what bodies should be bullets based on your game design.
 If you decide a body should be treated as a bullet, use the following setting.